kyma-project/serverless/docs/user/tutorials/01-90-set-asynchronous-connection.md

        schemaVersion: v1
       ```

 3. Apply your receiver Function:

    ```bash
    kyma apply function
    ```

    The Function is configured, built, and deployed in Kyma runtime.
 The Subscription becomes active and all events with the selected type are processed by the Function.

-### Test the whole setup
+### Test the Whole Setup

 Send a payload to the first Function.
 For example, use the POST request mentioned above.
 As the Functions are joined by the in-cluster Eventing, the payload is processed in sequence by both of your Functions.
 In the Function's logs, you can see that both sanitization logic (using the first Function) and the storing logic (using the second Function) are executed.